Dr Gavin Robinson: Manuscript Transcription and Data Services

 AUD $38 $59

 I expect to average around 1,000 words per hour including the second pass, although this will vary according to the difficulty of the handwriting and quality of images.
 If I find the documents particularly easy to read, I may get up to 1,200 words per hour.
 I can commit to up to 25 hours per week.
 For documents with 250-300 words per page, this would mean about 4 pages per hour, or 100 pages per week.
-I could transcribe 1 million words in 1 year or less.
-Text mining and smooth reading will add some extra time but no extra cost.
+I could transcribe 1 million words in 1 year or less, which would cost around £20,000.

 Examples of my work